fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='DEBATE!' text="
-Based on your group assignment, use the evidence and reasoning and history in the articles to argue in ~800 words that government should play EITHER a stronger or weaker role (depending on your group) in regulating particular ingredients in food.
+In this assignment, you're going to debate yourself.
+Use the evidence and reasoning and history in the articles to argue in ~400 words that government should play EITHER a stronger or weaker role in regulating particular ingredients in food.
+Then, flip positions and write ~400 words on the opposite view.

 MAKE SURE YOUR ARGUMENT REFLECTS THE READINGS FOR THIS WEEK!
 Posts that offer only opinions without reference to the course will be graded VERY LOW.
-- Group 1+2: Argue that the government should have a STRONGER role in food regulation
-- Group 3+4: Argue that the government should have a WEAKER role in food regulation "%}
+As always, specific examples are a very good idea.
+"%}